So you’ve decided that your brand as an artist needs to be on social media. . . but maybe you have have no idea how to get started!

 4. Let people know who you are in your bio

-Your bio is an elevator pitch for your brand and should be treated accordingly.
+Your bio is an elevator pitch for your artistic brand and should be treated accordingly.
 Never underestimate its importance!
-Unless you’re Justin Bieber, first time visitors to your page will have no idea who you are or what you do so your bio is your first line of attack to address this problem.
+Unless you’re as famous as Justin Bieber, first time visitors to your page will have no idea who you are or what you do so your bio is your first line of attack to address this problem.

-Take a moment to ask yourself how you’d describe your brand to an investor in 30 seconds, or to someone at a cocktail party whose eyes are flitting towards the drink table.
+Take a moment to ask yourself how you’d describe yourself and your art to a complete stranger in 30 seconds.
 See that answer you just came up with?
 That’s your bio.

 You’ll want to have a tone of voice that resonates with your brand but is authentic at the same time.
 It’s the age of social media, and people are looking for genuine human connection, so coming across as a stuffy and corporate entity with no soul ain’t gonna to cut it.
 Think about: